-Life springs up around water.
-Wetlands, swamps and riverbeds often hold the largest variety of life.
-Water is required for germination, maturation, and pollination.
-Water is often used as a metaphor for cleansing, as in Amos 5: "Let justice roll down like waters, and righteousness like an ever-flowing stream."
+Water is both a tool and a metaphor for cleansing, as in Amos 5: "Let justice roll down like waters, and righteousness like an ever-flowing stream."
 It is used in many religious rites: ritual bathing in ancient Judaism; baptism in Christianity; ablution before worship in Islam; spiritual cleansing in Hinduism; death rites in Buddhism.
-Water can also take away life as in a flood, dissolve minerals like in the Dead Sea, or carve through rock like in the Grand Canyon.
+And yet, according to the U.N., every day 2 million tons of waste is dumped into the world's water supply and clean water is taken for granted.
+Water can dissolve minerals like in the Dead Sea or carve through rock like in the Grand Canyon, but it cannot keep itself clean - only we can do that.